alfredo-svh/chaoGame/README.md

 # chaoGame

-Chao Game is a command-line virtual pet video game based on the chaos from Sonic Adventure 2:Battle.
+Chao Game is a command-line virtual pet video game based on the chaos from Sonic Adventure 2: Battle.

 List of actions: